-Westlake's primary products are Olefins (ethylene, polyethylene and styrene monomer) and Vinyls (PVC, VCM, EDC, Chlorine, Caustic Soda and Ethylene).
+As stated in our 2021 ESG Report, we changed our financial reporting segments from Olefins and Vinyls to Performance & Essential Materials (PEM) and Housing & Infrastructure Products (HIP).
+This change better reflects our product portfolio offerings and it is able to better capture the growth within our business.
 Ensuring our products are safe for our customers, employees, communities, and the environment is critical to maintaining Westlake's reputation and trust and to our ability to meet our legal and regulatory obligations.